Mihut1/homework1/README.md

 * What technologies would this additional product or service utilize?

-  Machine Learning and AI: To analyze market data and user profiles for personalized portfolio management.
+  Machine Learning and AI: To analyze big data in market area and user profiles for personalized portfolio management.

   Big Data Analytics: For processing vast amounts of financial data to make informed investment decisions.

 * Why are these technologies appropriate for your solution?
+  The technologies listed above are appropriate because they would have a big impact on the market, giving a much lower risk of loss, being much more reliable than a human.
+The business environment is flooded with massive amount of data, which is not entirely exploited or analyzed.

 * BIBLIOGRAPHY
 * https://en.wikipedia.org/wiki/Robinhood_Markets
 * https://www.businessinsider.com/robinhood-app-vlad-tenev-founder-free-stock-trading-valuation-2017-7